KRFOSS/kali-docs/development/custom-odroid-kernel-image/index.md

 kali@kali:~$ losetup -d $loopdevice
 ```

 Now, image the file onto your USB storage device.
 Our device is **/dev/sdb**.
-Change this as needed.
+Change this as needed:

 ```console
 kali@kali:~$ dd if=kali-linux-odroid.img of=/dev/sdb conv=fsync bs=4M